pipeeeeees/waze-voicepack-links/README.md

 # Waze Voicepack Links

 Welcome to the largest public repository of Waze custom GPS voices on the internet.
 This project was created by myself, [@pipeeeeees](https://github.com/pipeeeeees), in an effort to consolidate all shareable GPS voice links into one list that can receive continuous community updates (rather than one-author reddit posts from 2016 or ad-laden website articles).
 I regularly add new links to this list as well as update existing links if new, higher quality versions of voices are discovered.
-Feel free to fork and pull request to contribute!

 ## How to Download a Voicepack
 1. On your mobile device, have the Waze app installed.